wework/grabbit/docs/SAGA.md

 There are many cases in which you would like to interact with a saga instance and send it messages not in the context of replying to a specific message originating from the saga.

-The way to do this is have the saga implement the gbus.CustomeSagaCorrelator interface gbus.CustomeSagaCorrelator allows saga developers to instruct grabbit to rout messages to teh saga instance acording to some custom key that may be carried as part of message payloads.
+The way to do this is have the saga implement the gbus.CustomeSagaCorrelator interface gbus.CustomeSagaCorrelator allows saga developers to instruct grabbit to rout messages to the saga instance acording to some custom key that may be carried as part of message payloads.

 See the [following test](https://github.com/wework/grabbit/blob/master/tests/saga_test.go#L396) as an example.